Learn how to transfer an active Cloudflare domain to another Cloudflare account.

 - if you are using a European domain registrar.
 Certain European registrars have a different nameserver registration process.
 You may experience problems if you try to update your nameservers on your own.

 - if Cloudflare is not your authoritative DNS provider, i.e., your nameservers do not point to Cloudflare, as moving domains requires changing your domain nameservers.

 Transfer your domain

-If you lose access to the email address associated with your Cloudflare account and do not have backup codes, you will need to transfer your domain to a new Cloudflare account.
+If you lose access to the email address associated with your Cloudflare account and do not have backup codes, you will need to manually transfer your domain to a new Cloudflare account.

-For example, if you register the domain, myzone.com using email@example.com and lose access to that email account.
-You will need to create a new Cloudflare account using your new email address, firstname.lastname@example.org and add myzone.com to the new account.
+For example, if you register the domain, myzone.com using [email protected] and lose access to that email account, you will need to create a new Cloudflare account using a new email address, [email protected], and add myzone.com to the new account.

 The domain transfer process depends on your DNS settings.
 If Cloudflare is your authoritative DNS provider, i.e., your domain nameservers point to Cloudflare, you must: